gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

    application using DTLS/SCTP MUST define what the identity is and how it is encoded and the client and server MUST use the same identity format.
    Guidance on server certificate validation can be found in {{RFC6125}}.
+   DTLS/SCTP enables periodic transfer of mutual revocation information (OSCP stapling) every time a new parallel connection is set up.
    All security decisions MUST be based on the peer's authenticated identity, not on its transport layer identity.